Alternatives for VA disability firms

 Can a firm use Pete and Harvey together?

 Yes.
-A firm could use Pete for VA case workup and a broad AI platform for research or drafting workflows.
+A firm could use Pete for VA case operations and a broad AI platform for research or drafting workflows.

 Why would a VA firm choose Pete first?

-Pete is built around the VA case object: records, deadlines, notes, condition gaps, staff follow-up, attorney review items, and cited outputs stay together from the first upload through later records.
+Records, deadlines, notes, condition gaps, Pete work, attorney review items, and cited outputs stay together from the first upload through later records.

 Try Pete on one VA case.